tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

        - stealing is rare — since large subtasks are at the tail, such stealing is rare
        - stealing is expensive — context switch between threads, even between CPUs if not the same core
        - only steal from adjacent thread to mitigate contention
-     - `ForkJoinPool` employing work stealing — efficient for recursive tasks, and event-style tasks (especially `asyncMode` for the latter)
+     - `ForkJoinPool` exploits work stealing — efficient for recursive tasks, and event-style tasks (especially `asyncMode` for the latter)
    - use and limitations
-     - high volume — Huge numbers of tasks and subtasks may be hosted by a small number of actual threads in a `ForkJoinPool`.
+     - suitable for high volume — huge numbers of tasks and subtasks may be hosted by a small number of actual threads in a `ForkJoinPool`.
 The pool attempts to maintain enough active (or available) threads by dynamically adding, suspending, or resuming internal worker threads, even if some tasks are stalled waiting to join others
      - no side effect — main use as computational tasks calculating pure functions or operating on purely isolated objects
-     - avoid `synchronized` methods or blocks — should minimize other blocking synchronization apart from joining other tasks or using synchronizers such as Phasers.
+     - avoid `synchronized` methods or blocks — should minimize other blocking synchronization apart from joining other tasks or using synchronizers.
 Subdividable tasks should also not perform blocking I/O, and should ideally access variables that are completely independent of those accessed by other running tasks
      - define and use `ForkJoinTasks` that may block — three further considerations
        - independent — completion of few other tasks should be dependent on a task that blocks on external synchronization or I/O
        - small blocking tasks — to minimize resource impact, tasks should be small; ideally performing only the (possibly) blocking action